Xuanniee/Xuanniee/README.md

 You can contact me on these platforms:

 * Email - xuanyi1603@gmail.com
-* Instagram - instagram.com/michelinman_xuanyi
+* Instagram - @michelinman_xuanyi
-* LinkedIn -
+* LinkedIn - linkedin.com/in/ng-xuan-yi-301037200/
 * Telegram - @Xuannieee

 <!---